Ingersoll Axles

-Ingersoll Axles is a member of the IMT Partnership.
-It was founded as a small factory in the town of Ingersoll, Ontario, Canada in 1913 for the production of a soap called "Fun to Wash."
-The soap had a very short life, and the factory was soon converted to make brooms.
-In 1914, it was purchased by E.A.
-Wilson, who used the facility to create Ingersoll Machine & Tool in 1915.
+Ingersoll Axles is part of the IMT Partnership.
+It originated in Ingersoll, Ontario, Canada, in 1913 as a small factory producing a short-lived soap called Fun to Wash.
+The facility was soon converted to make brooms, and in 1914 was purchased by E.A.
+Wilson, who founded Ingersoll Machine & Tool (IMT) in 1915.

 Ingersoll Machine & Tool specialized in the manufacture of steering gear assemblies for cars and boats – including car starters, steering gears, millimeter shells, truck axle parts, house trailer parts, and machine parts.
 IMT established a major presence within the automotive industry, and by the early 1930s, IMT made every steering gear assembly for Canadian-built Ford, Mercury, Dodge, Chrysler, DeSoto, Plymouth, Hudson, and Nash cars.

-The next several decades saw major growth and expansion of the company's ventures, and IMT became publicly owned in 1947 with a listing on the Toronto Stock Exchange.
-By the early 1970s, IMT had branched out into the production of washing machines and even hovercraft.
+The company expanded significantly over the following decades and went public in 1947, listing on the Toronto Stock Exchange.
+By the early 1970s, IMT had diversified into washing machines and hovercraft production.

-In 1970, Ivaco acquired a majority interest in IMT, further strengthening its holdings in 1981 with the acquisition of PC Forge.
-IMT also was awarded a 10-year, $100 million federal contract for large-caliber ammunition shells around this time.
-The following year, a new, modern facility was built to replace IMT's original building – with the help of a $125,000 grant from the Town of Ingersoll.
+In 1970, Ivaco acquired a majority stake in IMT, later strengthening its position with the 1981 purchase of PC Forge.
+Around this time, IMT secured a 10-year, $100 million federal contract for large-caliber ammunition shells and built a new facility with a $125,000 grant from the Town of Ingersoll.

-IMT developed its own self-steering axle in 1990.
-The resulting product, now known as the SmartSteer Axle, remains the lightest and strongest leading kingpin self-steering axle in the world.
+In 1990, IMT developed its own self-steering axle, now known as the SmartSteer Axle, which remains one of the lightest and strongest leading kingpin self-steering axles in the world.